jackfrancisdalton/ClipSearchInvestigator/README.md

 12. verify that migrations on db work as intended
 13. double check for no private data
 14. clean up for making public

-# Post release features
-1. Bar on search page to allow for filtering by match condition
-2. faster rendering
-3. add saving specific
-4. make search results persistant between page swaps

-# Maintaining:
-## SQL
-`alembic revision --autogenerate -m "Updated models"` is run inside the container to generate new migrations when models change

-docker compose exec to database then run:

-psql -U youtubeSearchUser YoutubeSearchDb: to connect to pql client
-\dt: to list tables
-SELECT * FROM mytable; : to select all keys
-TRUNCATE table_name; : to drop all records

-# Bugs:
-- does not work with VPN
-- does not work if video not premiered yet: "Failed to fetch transcripts: \nCould not retrieve a transcript for the video https://www.youtube.com/watch?v=cwish35WV4I!
-This is most likely caused by:\n\nThe video is unplayable for the following reason: Premieres in 36 hours\n\nIf you are sure that the described cause is not responsible for this error and that a transcript should be retrievable, please create an issue at https://github.com/jdepoix/youtube-transcript-api/issues.
-Please add which version of youtube_transcript_api you are using and provide the information needed to replicate the error.
-Also make sure that there are no open issues which already describe your problem!"